 In my opinion, joining community threads is the best way to exchange comments and engage with other bloggers, which in turn will get you comments and views on your own blog, connect you with other bloggers and influencers, and provide a safe and informative space to ask questions and voice your concerns about the whole writing process.
 This helps in getting word about your blog and its amazing content out there in the world.
 Along with the following list of my 10 favourite blogging groups, I’ve included their current group banners so that you can easily identify them if you decide to search them up via Facebook (but I’ve also added the link to each in the description that I’ve written up on each).

 1. Boost Your Blog is my favourite group by far.
 With daily threads for all areas of social media and blogging, I build my engagement by participating in the various activities the administrators post for members of the group.
 The blog rules are super simple: your blog must be written in English, have family-friendly content, and not be based on politics (which all makes sense, right?).
 By joining the threads on any of the topics — which are for blog visits, blog comments, click-throughs, Facebook likes, Facebook comments, increasing your your Facebook reach, Google+, Google search, Instagram likes, Instagram comments, Pinterest repins, Twitter retweets, Stumbleupon, and Youtube video likes, as well as various following threads — you agree to reciprocate with all others on the thread; in doing so, you get to read a lot of amazing blog posts, see great photos, and feel a stronger sense of connection with the blogging community as you explore what these influencers have to offer, while they reciprocate and do the same for you.
+You’ll want a smooth-running website in order to keep these customers attracted to you, your content and your website in general.
+Why not try using a hosting service such as Hostiserver!

 2. My second-favourite (but still daily) Facebook group is The Blogging Squad, a place for established blog owners.
 Bloggers and influencers alike come together here in the form of a support group to share their latest blog and social media posts in daily threads.
 Members are also allowed to post threads if they need any help, are looking for collaborations, or anything else regarding the assistance of the members in the group.